ssbc/ssb-query/README.md

 # ssb-query

-A scuttlebot plugin which implements a [flumeview-query](https://github.com/flumedb/flumeview-query) index for the scuttlebutt context. `ssb-query` simply used `flumeview-qurey` to use [map-filter-reduce](https://github.com/dominictarr/map-filter-reduce) querys on ssb data.
+A scuttlebot plugin which implements a [flumeview-query](https://github.com/flumedb/flumeview-query) index for the scuttlebutt context. `ssb-query` simply used `flumeview-query` to use [map-filter-reduce](https://github.com/dominictarr/map-filter-reduce) querys on ssb data.

 from the command line: